Active crystallization from power functional theory

 where the right hand side consists of the adiabatic force field $\fv_\ad(\rv)$, the superadiabatic flow force field $\fv_\flow\ro$ and the superadiabatic structural force field $\fv_\struc\ro$.
 Here the adiabatic force field $\fv_\ad(\rv)$ is defined as acting in an equilibrium system of passive WCA particles that do not swim.
 The WCA particles are spheres and hence there is no nontrivial dependence on $\ov$ in the adiabatic system.
 Its density distribution $\bar\rho(\rv)$ is identical to the orientation-integrated density distribution in the active system.
 In the adiabatic system $\bar\rho(\rv)$ is stabilized by an external potential.

 If one wishes to think in terms of functional dependencies, then $\fv_\ad(\rv)$ is an instantaneous density functional, in the sense of functional dependencies as they form the core of classical density functional theory of inhomogeneous liquids and solids \cite{evans1979, hansen2013, evans2016specialIssue, roth2010review, schmidt2022rmp}.
 Both the flow and the structural force contributions in \eqr{EQforceBalance} are of superadiabatic nature, i.e.\ they are genuine nonequilibrium force fields which arise from the interparticle interactions \cite{schmidt2022rmp}.
-In equilibrium, as well as in passive uniaxial flow, the three force contributions were shown to be amenable to supervised machine learning \cite{delasheras2023perspective, sammueller2023neural}, which we take as confirmation of the general force splitting concept \eqref{EQsupSplitting}, as is here applied to the active system.
+The flow and structural nonequilibrium forces, $\fv_\flow\ro$ and $\fv_\struc\ro$, have characterizing symmetry properties under motion reversal.
+Here $\fv_\flow\ro$ changes its sign under sign change of the steady state velocity profile while $\fv_\struc\ro$ remains unaffected by the same transformation \cite{delasheras2020fourForces, schmidt2022rmp, delasheras2023perspective}.
+In equilibrium, as well as in passive uniaxial flow, the three force contributions were shown to be amenable to supervised machine learning \cite{delasheras2023perspective, sammueller2023neural, sammueller2023neuralTutorial}, which we take as confirmation of the general force splitting concept \eqref{EQsupSplitting}, as is here applied to the active system.

 The flow force $\fv_\flow\ro$, as it is part of Eq.~\eqref{EQsupSplitting}, is defined to compensate the friction and the active force in the force balance relationship \eqref{EQforceBalance} such that equality is achieved: